TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _core-team:
     -   *Core Team*

-        The Core Team consists of the main developers and contributors responsible for developing and maintaining the TYPO3 core.
+        The Core Team consists of the main developers (Core Mergers) and contributors responsible for developing and maintaining the TYPO3 core.

     ..  _crop-variants: